 Foundation exams FAQs

 - Not every CPA Program candidate needs to sit the foundation exams.
-Your eligibility depends on the study you’ve completed at a tertiary level.
+Your eligibility depends on the study you’ve completed at a tertiary level and membership pathways available at the time of application for membership.
 If you’ve already completed an eligible course, you may be able to enter the CPA Program directly.

 - Yes.
 All learning materials, instructions and exams are conducted and written in English.